 Give full inference regarding the association between SGA and maternal smoking.

 Inference: Among mothers who do not smoke (n= 515), the odds of SGA is 0.1171, while among mothers who smoke (n= 229), the odds is 0.2312.
 The odds ratio (OR) of SGA between mothers who smoke and those who do not is 1.97.
 The 95% CI shows that this estimate (OR) will not be unusual if the true population OR is between 1.28 and 3.05.
-The p value for the z statistic is significant at 0.05 level (two sided p=0.002) and thus we can confidently reject the null hypothesis that states there is no difference in the odds (i.e. OR=1) of babies with SGA between mothers who smoke compared to mothers who do not smoke and conclude that, , the odds of SGA among mothers who smoke is 97.36% higher than those who do not.
+The p value for the z statistic is significant at 0.05 level (two sided p=0.002) and thus we can confidently reject the null hypothesis that states there is no difference in the odds (i.e. OR=1) of babies with SGA between mothers who smoke compared to mothers who do not smoke and conclude that, in this sample, the odds of SGA among mothers who smoke is 97.36% higher than those who do not.

 Use the regression model parameter estimates to provide estimates of both the odds and the probability of delivering a SGA infant separately for smokers and nonsmokers.
 How do these estimates compare with simple descriptive statistics as you might have reported in problem 1.
 Explain any differences or similarities.